firecckk/ECE1508H_Applied_Deep_Learning_Fall2025_Group11/README.md

 ---

 ### **Training Scripts**
-Each of the following files trains the corresponding model architecture:
+Each of the following files trains and tune (random search) the corresponding model architecture:

 - `train_resnet50.py`
 - `train_densenet169.py`